 We live in a digital world where everyone is connected and online.
 Friends and family even in far-flung corners of the world are only ever a click away.
-Global communication is now something we take for granted and for at least one full generation it’s all they’ve ever known.
+Instant global communication is now something we take for granted and for at least one full generation it’s all they’ve ever known.
 But of course this wasn’t always the case and there is a long line of inventors, engineers and innovators we have to thank for this mind-bogglingly convenient world.

 Captain Robert Halpin was one of these important figures.
 Over 150 years ago he literally laid the foundations of modern communications when he installed the first transatlantic cable from Valentia Island in Kerry, Ireland to Hearts Content, Newfoundland, Canada.
 This connected two continents and ushered in the new age of global telecommunications.